-Daniel Ruiz, Zenzic CEO, was recently included as the main feature in Highways UK’s ‘Talking Heads’ article.
+Daniel Ruiz, Zenzic CEO, was recently included as the main feature in Highways UK’s ‘Talking Heads’ article on language in the self-driving revolution.
 Highways UK brings together those responsible for the planning, designing, building, maintaining, operating and future-proofing of the UK’s road network.

 The ‘Talking Heads’ segment is designed to challenge expectations, stimulate minds and inspire decision makers.
 Daniel’s insights, within this edition, touch on the unexpected implications language has in the world of connected and automated mobility.

 Is it “automated” or “autonomous” driving – or neither?

 Daniel sets out how he’s trying not to say “CAVs” as he strives to make the revolution in mobility accessible to all.